Brooklyn Heights Promenade: Planning

 By March 10, 1943, the date of a hearing before the City Planning Commission, the outer, or Furman Street, route had been settled on.
 The proposal presented at the hearing was for two roadways of three lanes each in either direction to be built side-by-side on top of the Heights escarpment.
 A plea by Nitardy at the hearing for the highway to be built on two separate decks with a "cover" on which he could restore his rear garden was heard with seeming sympathy by Moses.
 Moses agreed to the idea of the cover, but then, a month after the hearing, Brooklyn Borough President John Cashmore, whose office was in charge of the project, informed Nitardy by letter that the adopted plan "would preclude the use by you of the deck" above the highway, which would instead become a public esplanade.
 Moses betrayed no hint that a similar plan, with two highway decks covered, not by private gardens but by a public walkway, had already been drawn up at Andrews & Clark.

 Opening and early years

+A plaque at the Brooklyn Heights Promenade showing the view of Manhattan in 1776.

+A plaque at the Brooklyn Heights Promenade showing the view of Manhattan in 1880.

+A plaque at the Brooklyn Heights Promenade showing the view of Manhattan in 1937.

 Demolition of the warehouses that lined the eastern, or inland, side of Furman Street began in the fall of 1946, and construction of a triple cantilever section followed for the next few years.
 The southern half of the Promenade was opened to the public on October 7, 1950, and the northern half on December 7, 1951.
 The highway itself was not ready for traffic until 1954.

 Apprehensions by many Brooklyn Heights residents that the Promenade as a public attraction would bring noisy disruptions and crime to the area were soon dissipated as it became a popular destination for residents and tourists alike.